securitize-io/fb-solana-web3-adapter/README.md

- pollingInterval?: number - Fireblocks API polling interval for tx status updates feeLevel?: FeeLevel - Fee level to use for transactions (optional, defaults to MEDIUM) silent?: boolean - Whether to suppress logging (optional, defaults to false)
+ pollingInterval?: number - Fireblocks API polling interval for tx status updates feeLevel?: FeeLevel - Fee level to use for transactions (optional, defaults to MEDIUM) silent?: boolean - Whether to suppress logging (optional, defaults to false) waitForFireblocksConfirmation?: boolean - Wait for Fireblocks final COMPLETED status or return the txHash once the transaction is in BROADCASTING (optional, defaults to true)
 ```